 This Veho slide scanner and negative reader will convert 135 slides and 135/110/126 negatives into the digital form for safekeeping of memories and for further enhancement and creativity.
 It has a quality Lithium-ion battery that can be recharged via either a USB cord or from the mains (with the help of the 3-pin plug with a USB port).
 The same USB cord can be used to transfer the scanned photos to your laptop or PC if it lacks the SDHC / SD card slot.
 The card itself is not included with the purchase and the supported card storage space is stated to be up to 32 GB.

 The scanning speed is fast, it will take approximately 3 seconds for a single slide to be scanned, though some users suggest you wait for the autofocus to settle before you push the scanning button.
 It is also possible in some cases for the smallest details to be lost during scanning but when we say "smallest" we do mean it: you might only notice it if you compare these scans to the ones made with a scanner that offers much bigger DPI and, consequently, costs quite a bit more.
-For the price this model is sold at, we find it one of the best slide scanners out there.
+For the price this model is sold at, we find it very functional.